borivojekovac/podcastinator/cli/readme.md

 ## Configuration file and flags

-You can pass everything via flags, use a JSON config file, or combine both.
+You can pass everything via flags, use a JSON config file, environment variables, or combine them.

 - Flags always override values loaded from `--config`.
+- When no API key is provided via flags or config, the CLI will fall back to the `OPENAI_API_KEY` environment variable.
 - You may omit `-c/--config` entirely if you provide all inputs through flags.
+- UI-exported config (v1) is supported.
+The CLI auto-normalizes:
+  - `aiParameters.models` → `models`
+  - `contents.document` → `document`
+  - `contents.podcastFocus` → `podcast.focus`
+  - `outline.targetDurationMinutes` → `podcast.duration`
+  - `script.language` → `podcast.language`
+  - `audio.silenceBetweenSpeakersMs` → `podcast.silenceMs`
+  - `hostCharacter`/`guestCharacter` → `characters.host/guest`

 Example: `examples/cli-config.json`